potassco/clingoLP/README.md

     + Sets the LP solver to solve an Integer Linear Programming (ILP) problem

   + All clingo options
-  + Number solutions controlled via clingo
+  + Number of solutions controlled via clingo

 ## Publication